-- (a) If a spouse was All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law and as an incident of a marriage or a similar relationship, all property acquired by the spouse when domiciled there is presumed to be community property. - (b) If a spouse was All property acquired by a spouse when domiciled in a jurisdiction where community property could only then be acquired by agreement, then all property acquired by a spouse when domiciled there is presumed to be community property only if the spouses complied with the procedures in the jurisdiction for acquiring community property. - (c) A presumption under this section may be rebutted by a preponderance of the evidence.
+(a) All property acquired by a spouse when domiciled in a jurisdiction where community

+- 1 property could then be acquired by the spouse by operation of law and as an incident of a - 2 marriage or a similar relationship is presumed to be community property. - 3 (b) All property acquired by a spouse when domiciled in a jurisdiction where community - 4 property could only then be acquired by agreement is presumed to be community property only - 5 if the spouses complied with the procedures in the jurisdiction for acquiring community property. - (c) A presumption under this section may be rebutted by a preponderance of the evidence.